-Humane Society London & Middlesex was established as a non-profit, charitable organization in 1899 and exists to improve the lives of animals in our community by providing temporary shelter and appropriate new families for surrendered, unwanted or cruelly treated animals.
+Humane Society London & Middlesex was established as a non-profit organization in 1899 and exists to improve the lives of animals in our community by providing temporary shelter and appropriate new families for surrendered, neglected & mistreated animals.

 Throughout the years, we have worked tirelessly to assist animals by providing them with a home until they can be adopted into a new family.
-We enforce the OSPCA Act and sections of the Criminal Code that are relevant to animal cruelty but we receive no government support at any level.
-Our ability to support animals in our community is entirely dependent on individual and corporate donations.
+We rely on individual and corporate donations in order to provide care for animals in our community.

 Did You Know?

 - About 2,000 animals are provided shelter and care (including medical care) by Humane Society London & Middlesex each year.

 Humane Society London & Middlesex never euthanizes for space.

 Our HSLM Animal Protection Officers respond to more than 1000 reports of animal cruelty every year – removing animals in need and support the laying of criminal charges when warranted.

 HSLM Animal Protection has the sole power to remove animals from homes where they are facing abuse, neglect and abandonment.